willfm22/willfm22/README.md

 - 👋 Hi, I’m @willfm22
-- 👀 I’m interested in  aprimorar meus conhecimento na area de ti
+- 👀 I’m interested in  aprimorar meus conhecimento na area de TI
-- 🌱 I’m currently learning  BI e SQL
+- 🌱 I'm transitioning career to IT infrastructure
 - 💞️ I’m looking to collaborate on  projetos futuros
 - 📫 How to reach me  LinkedIn William Gonçalves